tslearn-team/tslearn/README.md

 <!-- Short description -->
 <p align="center">
-   "The machine learning toolkit for time series analysis in Python"
+   The machine learning toolkit for time series analysis in Python
 </p>

 <!-- The badges -->